pkukielka/naclports-ogre3d/README.md

 ## About naclports-ogre3d

 Naclports-ogre3d is an effort to make Ogre3d part of naclports.
-It compile it you should set those environment flagS:
+It compile it you should set those environment flags:
 ```
 export NACL_GLIBC=1
 export NACL_SDK_ROOT=/path_to_your_nacl_sdk/pepper_2x